G6EJD/ESP32-General-Purpose-Webserver/README.md

 11. Read and display data from a DHT11 or DHT22 temperature and humdity sensor
 12. Add general web pages, modify the supplied latin for your own text

-Copy the server source code and sensors files toy your sketch folder
+Copy the server source code and sensors files to your sketch folder

 Change the SSID and Password for your Router/network.